Philippines: Marcos axes $1.56b from $113t 2026 budget

 Manila: President Ferdinand Marcos Jr. slashed ₱92.5 billion ($1.56 billion) from the ₱6.793-trillion ($113 billion) 2026 national budget via veto power — his constitutional right to strike "inappropriate" items before signing a bill into law (Republic Act 12314).

-Education was the biggest winner as the president signed the 2026 budget on Monday in the presence of senior officials of both Houses of Congress, and key Cabinet members.
+Education, health, the military and agriculture are the top items as the president signed the 2026 budget on Monday in the presence of senior officials of both Houses of Congress, and key Cabinet members.

+Heads up: The whopping ₱677 billion earmarked for health and ₱297-billion agriculture budget, including shiny "farm-to-market roads", are getting top scrutiny to keep every peso squeaky clean, corruption-free, and collusion-proof between shady contractors and officials.

 “The 2026 national budget shall sustain our momentum in education reforms, in health protection, in food security, in social security, and in job creation,” President Marcos said during the signing of the 2026 General Appropriations Act (GAA) in Malacañang.